Ficool

 The night nymph speaks in an assertive voice.
 "MY NAME IS MAUMUS AND I SET THE BOUNDARIES AND ENFORCEMENTS OF MORAL JUSTICE!
 There are levels at which you cannot forgive someone, and I know the limit!
 Become another me if you wish to walk the path of consequences!"

-The male archangel said, "I, Reinhard—"
+The male archangel says, "I, Reinhard—"

 Together, they say: "Embody religion and humility.
 We derive all of our stories from the one above.
 If you ever feel insecure—visit us—and we'll straighten that back right up!"